Skip ahead to:

 In September of 2012, the organization launched a $12.8MM capital campaign to double the number of men’s and women’s recovery program beds, and establish a year-round ministry to Mont Lawn Campers, beginning in the South Bronx.

-New men’s facilities were purchased at 315 E. 115th Street in East Harlem, new women’s facilities were purchased for renovation at 19 and 21 W 130th Street in Central Harlem, three new lodges were planned at Mont Lawn, and property was leased in the South Bronx.
+New men’s facilities were purchased at 315 E. 115th Street in East Harlem, new women’s facilities were purchased for renovation in Central Harlem, three new lodges were planned at Mont Lawn, and property was leased in the South Bronx.

 As President Edward Morgan’s 20th year in office ended in 2013, the capital campaign was 83% complete, the new facilities had begun to be occupied, the organization was also preparing to renovate the Bowery Mission’s landmarked flagship location on the Bowery, through a separate grant; was serving record numbers of needy with compassionate care and was adding to the effectiveness and measurability of its recovery programs.

-As 2014 begins, the organization has become one of New York’s most respected and effective charities and, thanks to its generous friends, has grown to over 100 employees, thousands of volunteer hours and $15MM in combined revenue seeing lives changed in New York every week.
+As of 2014, the organization has become one of New York’s most respected and effective charities and, thanks to its generous friends, has grown to over 100 employees, thousands of volunteer hours and $15MM in combined revenue seeing lives changed in New York every week.